or Email Us

 Are you in crisis?
 If you or a family member is in crisis or facing an emergency, go to the nearest emergency room or call the Veterans Crisis Line at 1-800-273-TALK (8255).

-We serve both veterans and families throughout New England.
+We serve post 9/11 veterans and families throughout New England.
 We recognize that when one family member serves, the entire family serves.
 The conflicts of the past ten years and repeated deployments have affected military veterans and families alike.
-Home Base offers clinical and counseling services in individual settings to veterans and their spouses, parents, children, siblings, grandparents, significant others and other loved ones in their lives throughout the deployment cycle.
+Home Base offers clinical and counseling services in individual settings to post 9/11 veterans and their spouses, parents, children, siblings, grandparents, significant others and other loved ones in their lives throughout the deployment cycle.

 Discharge status does not affect access to care.
-Home Base serves all veterans regardless of their time of service or discharge status, and from all branches of service including the National Guard and Reserve.
-Though we focus our outreach on veterans who served in Iraq or Afghanistan, no veteran is turned away.
+Home Base serves post 9/11veterans regardless of their time of service or discharge status, and from all branches of service including the National Guard and Reserve.

 Payment is not a barrier.
 Home Base accepts TriCare and other private and public insurance including Blue Cross Blue Shield, Harvard Pilgrim, Tufts Health Plan, and MassHealth.
 By law we are required to bill health insurance, but if a veteran or family member has no insurance or a gap in insurance coverage, they will never receive a bill from Home Base.